dennisbabkin/OutlookHeaders-Add-in/README.md

 The original intentions of making this add-in was to make it backward compatible with older versions of Microsoft Office.
 (The earliest I chose was Office 2007.)
 That is why to build this add-in I had to use older versions of the Visual Studio and the .NET Framework.

-There are 4 Visual Studio projects that are involved in building it.
+There are four Visual Studio solutions that are involved in building this add-in.
 Each has to be built in this particular order:

 1. **OutlookHeaders** Solution (`OutlookHeaders.sln` file) was originally designed and built in `Visual Studio 2008, SP1 v.9.0`.